AbhaySingh71/Papeer--Agentic-Research-Paper-RAG-System/README.md

 This gives the project a simple CI/CD loop: code push, image build, registry push, ECS rollout.

+> [!NOTE]
+> **CI/CD Efficiency**: With optimized multi-stage Docker build caching and direct rolling task updates on AWS ECS Fargate, the total pipeline execution time from commit push to live container deployment has been reduced to **~60 seconds**.

 ## Notes on data storage

 | Dashboard Overview | Vector Collection Detail |